Jorge Soler Player Props: Marlins vs. Angels

-The Miami Marlins, including Jorge Soler and his .786 slugging percentage over his past 10 games, battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Miami Marlins, including Jorge Soler (.391 on-base percentage in past 10 games, 58 points above season-long percentage), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-In his previous game, he hit a home run while going 3-for-5 against the Rockies.
+In his last game, he hit a home run while going 1-for-5 against the Angels.

 Jorge Soler Game Info & Props vs. the Angels